 Walls Where Old Wallpaper Has Been Removed

 Before hanging your new paper, existing, old adhesive needs to be removed with a removal solution like ROMAN Products PRO-458 GEL WALLPAPER PASTE REMOVER.
 It comes in a handy spray bottle and breaks down old wallpaper residue quickly.
 Afterwards, wash the wall down with clean water, wipe dry, and prime the wall using ROMAN Products PRO-999 Rx-35 Sealer/Primer for Porous Surfaces.
 This clear primer seals drywall, joint compound, contractor flat paint, and old wallpaper paste residue.

 Hanging Wallpaper on Sealed Wood, Glass, or Tile

-Difficult to adhere to surfaces like glass, mirrors, ceramic tile, and sealed-wood panelling must be primed with an adhesion promoting primer before installation.
+Difficult to adhere to surfaces like glass, mirrors, ceramic tile, and sealed-wood paneling must be primed with an adhesion promoting primer before installation.
 The smooth, slick surfaces do not provide adequate “tooth” for wallpaper adhesive to grab the surface.
 For sealed surfaces, ROMAN recommends PRO-935 R-35 Adhesion Promoting Primer.
 This clear primer dries with a heavy residual tack, allowing wallpaper to be installed on sealed surfaces.